wangzhihao/notes/computer_science/language/compiler/optimization/static_single_assignment.md

 ```

 Since we know the X1 and Y1 are immutable which can't be modified by the instructions between these two.
 We can tell A1 and B1 are equivalent very easily.

+## Paper : Global Value Numbers and Redundant Computations

+### Questions

+1. How to know in each iteration we improve the code?